Topotecan Episcleral Plaque for Retinoblastoma

 The trial protocol does not specify if you must stop taking your current medications, but you cannot receive chemotherapy or other retinoblastoma treatments within 3 weeks of the study treatment.
 It's best to discuss your current medications with the study team.

-Is Topotecan Episcleral Plaque safe for use in humans?
+Is there any evidence suggesting that Topotecan Episcleral Plaque is likely to be safe for humans?

 BG